 K-toh stepped into the lane, and pausing before each gate, sprayed a red number on each zombie.

-Screams of zombie rage reverberated along the wooden planks of the lane and snaked up Ruslan’s legs.
+Ragged choked screams of zombie rage reverberated along the wooden planks of the lane and snaked up Ruslan’s legs.

 K-toh trotted back to the lever and pulled it all the way down.
 The gates slammed open.
 Zombies 1, 4, and 6 hobbled out, 2 and 5 were each dragging a leg, only 3, newly dead, came out at a brisk pace.
 They held their arms straight out, straining to get to Bones standing so enticingly in front of them.